 1. Petroglyphs and the Petrified Forest

 In this post, which I wrote in 2014, I reminisce on my family’s summer road trip to the highly underrated Petrified Forest.
-After finding a brochure on it in our b&b in Sedona, we ended up putting it on our road trip itinerary at the last minute–and we all remain so happy that we did.
+After finding a brochure on it in our B&B in Sedona, we ended up putting it on our road trip itinerary at the last minute–and we all remain so happy that we did.
 It defied all of our expectations and is the place we still talk about visiting when we talk about that road trip.
-I loved this day and I loved this place.
+I loved this day and I loved this place that’s one of the great Arizona national parks.

 2. Buddha Beach, Sedona